fbettag/nsd/README.md

 # Run on Kubernetes

-NSD can be run on Kubernetes.
+Example for how running nsd on kubernetes.

 ## Secrets